 Disclaimer: this post contains affiliate links, which means that if you click on any links and make a purchase I’ll get a small commission, at no cost to you.

-Best National Parks in Thailand:
+Best National Parks in Thailand Map

 Mu Ko Ang Thong National Park

-One of the best National Park in Thailand.
-It’s conveniently located near Ko Samui and Ko Phangan, from which you can arrange for a day trip or to be dropped off for a few days.
+One of the best National Parks in Thailand, it’s conveniently located near Koh Samui and Ko Phangan, from which you can arrange for a day trip or to be dropped off for a few days.
 It’s the perfect place to unwind and disconnect.

 Khao Sok National Park

-Among its more iconic spots are the limestone cliffs, waterfalls reached by trekking through the lush jungle, Khao Sok lake and its raft houses, caves, and few water streams.
+Among its more iconic spots are the limestone cliffs, waterfalls reached by trekking through the lush jungle, Khao Sok lake and its raft houses, Cheow Lan Lake, caves, and few water streams.
 You might spot some elephants, but the park highlight is the Rafflesia flowers, easily seen from the trails.